This site is dedicated to the men of: D Company, 1st Battalion, 12th Cavalry, 1st Air Cavalry Division

 This was the Delta Company headquarters tent, set up soon after arrival at An Khe.
 Here we see SSG Hofmister and Sgt Oyler holding the sign the first day it adorned the company area.

 * This web site does not exclude anyone who was in Delta 1/12th in Vietnam at any time.
 The impetus for this site comes from those who arrived in RVN during 1965.
-For this reason, the available data used to create this web site (primarily copies of our orders) limits the time period to 1965 and most of 1966.
-We are working to get more data for later 1966 and beyond.
+For this reason, the available data used to create this web site (primarily copies of our orders) emphasizes the time period to 1965 and most of 1966.
+We are working to get more data for all RVN years of Delta 1/12th.

-This in no way diminishes the sacrifice and honor due those who served at a later time.
+This emphasis in no way diminishes the sacrifice and honor due those who served at a later time.
 They too are our brothers.
 This is forcefully attested by a review of later KIA lists, as well as the awards and decorations given to personnel from D Company, 1/12th.
 Three awards of the Medal of Honor were given to members of Delta Company 1/12th Cav. in Vietnam (Click on Links below to view the Medal of Honor info on these men.)This is extraordinary for this size unit.
-We are therefore open to expanding the time period covered, provided data is available.
-Contact the Webmaster at: email@example.com)
+We are therefore working on expanding the time period covered and seeking data and photos for all years.
+Contact the Webmaster at: firstname.lastname@example.org)